ajgilbert/EFT2Obs/README.md

  - A restriction on the number of new physics vertices to be less than one should be applied.
 In many models this is achieved with adding `NP<=1` at the end of each process, but check the model-specific documentation for guidance.
 See the **Known limitations** section below for more details.
  - The argument to the `output` command at the end must match the `cards` sub-directory name.

-Run the `setup_process.sh` script to initialise this process in Madgraph, which creates the directory `MG5_aMC_v2_6_6/zh-HEL`.
+Run the `setup_process.sh` script to initialise this process in Madgraph, which creates the directory `MG5_aMC_v2_6_7/zh-HEL`.

 ### Prepare Madgraph cards

 There are four further configuration cards that we need to specify: the `run_card.dat`, `pythia8_card.dat`, `param_card.dat` and `reweight_card.dat`.
-For the two  of these we can start from the default cards Madgraph created in the `MG5_aMC_v2_6_6/zh-HEL/Cards` directory.
+For the first two we can start from the default cards Madgraph created in the `MG5_aMC_v2_6_7/zh-HEL/Cards` directory.
 If these files do not already exist in our `cards/zh-HEL` directory then they will have been copied there in the `setup_process.sh` step above.
 If necessary edit these cards to set the desired values for the generation or showering parameters.
 In this example the cards have already been configured in the repository.

 #### Config file